 No personal income, wages, etc. was used to produce this video.
 All expenses were paid by personal credit cards and/or loans, which are paid by other personal credit cards and/or loans.

-Parker raises his hands!
-Top 3 finishers overall go to Districts!
+The top 3 fastest cars will be automatically entered to race at the District Pinewood Derby, the Pack will pay any registration fees on your behalf.
+If you go to Districts, your car will have to pass inspection the day of that race again, so be advised.
 The track usually has two to six lanes and slopes down to the ground, since the cars are powered by gravity.
 Tracks may be owned by the pack or rented.
 The race is run in heats, giving every car the chance to run on each lane.
 The racers can be grouped with others from the same rank (Tiger Cubs, Wolf Cubs, Bear Cubs, etc.), or can compete against the pack as a whole.